New Orleans Wedding Budget

 The price of my bridal cake was on the mid to high range (I think it was ~$4.25/slice) based on others that I quoted, but as a package with the discount on the groom’s cake, it was a really good deal for the amount of decoration and detail we received on both cakes.
 And the photo booth wasn’t exactly cheap, but for those guests who weren’t out on the dance floor with the band, it was a worthwhile bit of entertainment.

 The linens and rentals plus the “DIY” decor go hand in hand—basically any decor that was not flowers falls into this category.
-The DIY number is more or less correct, but I don’t have exact numbers for some things my mom purchased while out shopping, so I made some guesses to get us to this total.
+The DIY number is more or less correct, but I don’t have exact numbers for some things my mom purchased while out shopping, so I made some guesses to get us to this total in our wedding budget.
 This is really the one category I think we could have done better on (either going through one vendor or cutting back some of the purchases), but overall I love how everything turned out so I don’t regret doing it how we did.
 Sure, we could sell our purchased items (which hasn’t been done after a year…) or reuse them (I have done that with a few!), but the real advantage to our DIY/BIY approach was not our bottom-line total cost.
 It’s that we were able to stretch out our purchases over a year and a half, as opposed to one final bill.
 We were able to return and reconsider if we found something at a better price or decided not to use an item.
 And it was just fun to track down cheap glassware and votives and picture frames with my mom.
 We love to have a good goal in mind when shopping, and for much of 2013, that goal was cheap decor that could be used at the reception!